kat-ausmus/suitability-score/README.md

 # Suitability-Score
-Given a set of driver names and destination address, assign the driver with the best suitability score to the destination address.
+Given a set of driver names and destination address, assign the driver with the highest combined score of all pairings to a destination address.
+One driver can only be assigned to one address and vice versa.

 You can `clone` or `fork` from the repo:`git@github.com:kat-ausmus/suitability-score.git`